I oppose marital corporal punishment

 While I was still testing the theological principles behind marital corporal punishment, I got embroiled in an anti-patriarchy Facebook group.
 My comments there were immediately immortalized by the power of the screenshot, and doomed to be reposted for years to come—perhaps even after my death.

 One remark in particular has been widely shared.
-What you probably have not seen, however, is the full context of this remark:
+What you probably have not seen, however, is its full context:–

-Please note that, contrary to what you are likely to hear from talebearers online, I never made an argument for marital corporal punishment; I tested one possible argument using Scripture’s own hermeneutic, the analogy of faith (cf. my article on discerning the shape of Scripture).
+Please note that, contrary to what you are likely to hear from talebearers online, I never made an argument for marital corporal punishment; I tested one possible argument using Scripture’s own hermeneutic, the analogy of faith.
+Cf. my article on discerning the shape of Scripture: Dominic Bnonn Tennant, “Got a verse for that?”. https://www.discipleshipdominion.com/p/got-a-verse-for-that.
 I was submitting my intuitions to Scripture—the very thing these women refuse to do—testing how far the analogy of faith could be applied in this instance, while also affirming the rigid boundaries placed on physical discipline in God’s law.

 I have left in the screenshot those comments which were made after I stopped interacting in that thread, including one from Nicole Parker who, despite our enmity, makes a good point about the reason that people (especially men) become atheists.
 However, to understand the theological level at which many of these women are operating, you may find it instructive to consider this short thread from further down on the same post: